yc-alex-xu/microk8s/README.md

 run the script under folder gfw

 # deployments
-Those deployments were running in Minikube before.
-Some are running in Microk8s
+Those deployments were for Minikube before.
+Below has been tested in Microk8s already.
 * redis
 * mysql